Float Fishing for Beginners: Essential Rigs, Bait & Bite Detection | BeAngler

 The golden rule is to feed little and often.
 Introduce a small amount of bait every cast to build the swim and keep fish competing, rather than dumping it all in at once.
 Think of float fishing as the lighter, more delicate cousin of feeder fishing: you are feeding by hand or catapult rather than with a feeder, but the principle of building a swim is the same.

-Reading the float
+Reading the float (Bite Detection)

 This is where float fishing becomes addictive.
-The float is your bite indicator, and learning its language is the key skill.
+The float is your primary bite indicator, and learning its language is the key skill.

 Strike by sweeping the rod smoothly to one side or upwards, never with brute force.
 Small twitches and trembles are usually small fish or line bites, so wait for a positive, committed movement.